TheOdinProject/curriculum/nodeJS/express/controllers.md

 #### Creating custom errors

 With the solutions above, the error middleware function can only really respond with a `500` status code no matter what error it is.
-Because what if we actually want to send a `404`?
+But what if we actually want to send a `404`?
 A common way to do this is to create our own custom error by extending the Error object.

 ```javascript
 class CustomNotFoundError extends Error {